 - You can check the status of your request by visiting the “Account settings” page.

 - Requests may take several days to process.
 You will receive an email once this process is complete.

 - If you successfully convert to an advanced account setup, you will receive a new multi-client account (MCA), and your current Merchant Center account will become a sub-account of this new MCA.
 You can verify and claim websites under your multi-client account by following the steps below.

 Note: If you plan to upload a large number of feeds or make frequent changes to your product data, it is strongly recommended that you use the Content API to directly upload your product data.

-We recommend multi-client account owners verify and claim a website URL with the parent account login email.
-Typically, the parent multi-client account will need to verify and claim the top-level domain, e.g. http://example.com.
+We recommend multi-client account (MCA) owners verify and claim a website URL with the parent account login email of the advanced account setup.
+Typically, the parent MCA will need to verify and claim the top-level domain, for example: https://example.com.